-Convolutional Neural Networks (CNN) can become the foundation of an AI-CAD framework for supporting clinicians in the detection of early AD and MCI, since it is a successful approach for image classification.
-CNN can improve the performance of image classification [7], and they are becoming increasingly popular in MRI analysis.
-For instance, recent studies show that CNN can work on par with specialists for classifying MRI of skin cancer patients [1].
+Convolutional neural networks (CNN) can become the foundation of an AI-CAD framework for supporting clinicians in the detection of early AD and MCI, since it is a successful approach for image classification.
+CNN can improve the performance of image classification, and they are becoming increasingly popular in MRI analysis.
+For instance, recent studies show that CNN can work on par with specialists for classifying MRI of patients with skin cancer.
 Similar approaches with three-dimensional (3D) as well as two-dimensional (2D) CNN have also been used for AD detection with promising results.
 When it comes to the inner mechanics of these approaches, the classification filter of a 3D CNN slides along all the three dimensions of the input image, resulting in 3D feature maps, whereas in a 2D CNN the classification filter slides along only the height and width of the input image.
-Thus, the latter results in 2D feature maps, which need less parameters, computational power, and execution time.
-Most prior studies have used 3D CNN achieving high accuracy [8], while others obtained similar results with 2D CNN [9].
-Although previous work on the topic has established that 3D CNN perform better for patch classifications, the results between 2D and 3D approaches for whole image labeling did not differ much [10].
-A 3D CNN, however, is more computationally expensive, and, due to the high number of parameters, it requires larger datasets for training [11].
+Thus, the latter results in 2D feature maps, which need less parameters, computational power and execution time.
+Most prior studies have used 3D CNN achieving high accuracy, while others obtained similar results with 2D CNN.
+Although previous work on the topic has established that 3D CNN perform better for patch classifications, the results between 2D and 3D approaches for whole image labelling did not differ much.
+A 3D CNN, however, is more computationally expensive, and, due to the high number of parameters, it requires larger data sets for training.
 Concurrently, prior studies have not incorporated a 2D CNN approach for detecting MCI.
-A summary of prior 2D and 3D CNN applications in the literature is presented in Table 1.
+A summary of prior 2D and 3D CNN applications in the literature is presented in table 1.